Spring 2021 EIP Prep Application Timeline:

 - Additional considerations for extraordinary circumstances are given during the process.
 These include: an uneven academic record; strong academic record but facing special circumstances (e.g., family in crisis, in need of extra support, etc.); eligibility for free or reduced-price lunch; single-parent family; non- or limited-English-speaking family.

 The selection process is competitive, and unfortunately the size of the program limits the number of students selected.
 Should students decide to apply, they are responsible for completing and submitting the application by the specified deadline.
-Students are responsible for making sure all portions of the application are completed (Student's, Guardian's, and Recommenders' portions).
-Admitted students and their guardian will be contacted by the EIP office through email.
+Students are responsible for making sure all sections of the application are completed (Student's, Guardian's, and Recommenders' sections).
+All student applicants and their guardians will be contacted by the EIP office via email with the final decision status of their application.

-In deciding if Early Identification Program will be appropriate for a student, please consider the following questions:
+In deciding if the Early Identification Program's Preparatory Program will be appropriate for a student, please consider the following questions:

 - Is he or she serious about wanting to attend college?